Fares-Effective December 1, 2019:

 24-Hour Pass (Fixed-Route Only)

 This pass can also be purchased at the farebox.
-The 24-hour pass expires 24-hours after being initiated in the farebox and the time period will skip over days with no service.
+The 24-hour pass expires 24-hours after being initiated by the farebox and the time period will skip over days Topeka Metro is closed for service.

 Annual Bus Pass (Fixed-Route Only)